emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-### Logstash - avoiding duplicate documents
+### Avoiding duplicate documents

-To avoid duplicating the same documents, e.g. if the collector receives the entire event log file on restart, prepare the Logstash filter as follows:
+To avoid duplicating the same documents, e.g. if the collector receives the entire event log file on restart, prepare the Network Probe filter as follows:

-1. Use the **fingerprint** Logstash filter to create consistent hashes of one or more fields whose values are unique for the document and store the result in a new field, for example:
+1. Use the **fingerprint** filter to create consistent hashes of one or more fields whose values are unique for the document and store the result in a new field, for example:

    ```bash
    fingerprint {